danchoi/vmail/README.markdown

 Note that when Vmail uses MacVim or gvim, the terminal window in which you invoke Vmail will show Vmail's logging output while MacVim is running.
-To quit Vmail in MacVim mode, first quit the MacVim window running Vmail, and then press CTRL-c in the original terminal window to stop the Vmail process.
+To quit Vmail, first quit the MacVim window running Vmail, and then press CTRL-c in the original terminal window to stop the Vmail process.

 ## Vmail file byproducts